MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 _Windows Autopilot for existing devices_ lets you reimage and provision a Windows 8.1 device for Autopilot user-driven mode using a single, native Configuration Manager task sequence.
 The existing device can be on-premises domain-joined.
 The end result is a Windows 10 or Windows 11 device joined to either Azure Active Directory (Azure AD) or Active Directory (hybrid Azure AD join).

 > [!NOTE]
-> Converting all targeted devices to Autopilot isn't supported for transforming a hybrid Azure AD joined device into an Azure AD joined Autopilot device.
+> Converting all targeted devices to Autopilot isn't supported for transforming a hybrid Azure AD joined device into an Azure AD joined Autopilot device. <!-- MEMDocs#2443 -->
->
-> Hybrid Azure AD device = On-premise AD domain joined + Azure AD domain joined device
-> Azure AD joined device = Azure AD domain joined only device <!-- MEMDocs#2443 -->

 > [!NOTE]